Mr-MailBox/MagicLab/README.md

 # MagicLab
 like neofetch but worse

-To get it to work, copy the .sh file into a $PATH folder.
+To get it to work, first
+copy the .sh file into a $PATH folder then run `chmod +x Magiclab.sh`
-You will need to call `MagicLab.sh`
+You will need to call `./MagicLab.sh` or `MagicLab.sh` to run it